“Only the dead have seen the end of the war.” ―Plato, 5th century BCE

 Risk has always had a special place in my heart.
 It’s partially from nostalgia and partially because I actually really enjoy the game.
 Risk is relatively simple by today’s standards.
-Players will take turns choosing countries on a global map to start, and then expand their territories out in global conquest.
+Players take turns choosing countries on a global map to start, and then expand their territories out in global conquest.
 There is no diplomacy.
-At the beginning of each turn, players will receive more units based on the number of territories they control.
+At the beginning of each turn, players receive more units based on the number of territories they control.
 It’s very simple, but I always enjoy it.

 If you play by the new rules it’s quite streamlined and doesn’t take 10 hours to play.
 All of the newer versions of Risk have built-in timers to the rules that will give the game a definite end.

 I enjoy all games of Risk, but possibly the coolest version is Risk: Legacy.
 It was recently reprinted, so you’ll actually be able to find it in stores again.
 Risk: Legacy was the first legacy game to hit the board game scene and greatly enhances the entire Risk experience.
 Certain countries, over the course of the game, can become so damaged that they become hazardous or unreachable.
 There are upgraded units for the victors, and even the losers of a round get power-ups for an advantage in the next game.